wagood/laralist/README.md

 * [Gpdf](https://github.com/omaralalwi/Gpdf).
 Open Source PHP Package for converting HTML to PDF in PHP & Laravel applications, support store to s3, with out-of-the-box support for Arabic content and other languages.
 Extends dompdf to add new features and solve issues like Arabic language support. <!-- pdf -->

+* [Gretel](https://github.com/glhd/gretel) is a Laravel package for adding route-based breadcrumbs to your application.

 * Spatie [Image](https://github.com/spatie/image) Manipulate images with an expressive API.
 You'll find examples in the [full documentation](https://docs.spatie.be/image). <!-- image -->

 * Laravel Eloquent [JoinWith](https://github.com/msafadi/laravel-eloquent-join-with)  is a package that simplifies performing efficient database joins on existing Eloquent relationships of type HasOne and BelongsTo.
 By utilizing these relationships, JoinWith optimizes performance by executing a single query instead of the two separate queries typically required with the standard with method.
 This translates to faster and more efficient data retrieval. <!-- eloquent -->